 What’s the difference between single-wall vs. double-wall tents?
 Why the two construction designs?
 And what are the best uses for each?
 Let’s uncover the answers:

 A single-wall tent is exactly what its name implies: A tent constructed of a single wall of fabric.
 Traditionally, single-walled tents used some sort of robust waterproof, breathable fabric and were almost exclusively used as mountaineering tents.

-In an effort to produce ever-lighter tents for all types of users, some tent manufactures now use coated, nonbreathable fabrics on single-wall backpacking tents.
+In an effort to produce ever-lighter tents for all types of users, some tent manufacturers now use coated, nonbreathable fabrics on single-wall backpacking tents.

 Pros and cons of single-wall tents

-You purchase a single-wall tent for its simplicity of set up and the fact that it typically weighs less than a double-walled tent of its same category and size.
+You purchase a single-wall tent for its simplicity of setup and the fact that it typically weighs less than a double-walled tent of its same category and size.
 Single-wall tents are easier and quicker to set up, which is especially crucial when trying to erect your tent in a blizzard or when having to dig out a ledge on the side of a mountain.
-The price for ease of set up and lighter weight is more condensation inside the tent and usually not as much protected gear storage as a double-wall tent offers.
+The price for ease of setup and lighter weight is more condensation inside the tent and usually not as much protected gear storage as a double-wall tent offers.

 Pros and cons of double-wall tents

-With a double-wall tent you are almost always guaranteed to have a dry tent and more dry gear storage.
-Double-walled tents have multiple doors and vestibules to keep your gear dry.
-But again this comfort and space comes at the expense of an increase in weight compared to a comparable single-walled design (i.e. same size, same season rating).
+With a double-wall tent, you are almost always guaranteed to have a dry tent and more dry gear storage.
+Double-walled tents often have multiple doors and vestibules to keep your gear dry.
+But again, the comfort and space come at the expense of an increase in weight compared to a comparable single-walled design (i.e. same size, same season rating).

 Double-walled tents also require more staking and attention to guying out the rainfly.
 In addition to staking the tent body, the vestibules must be staked out securely.
-Also the tension on the rainfly may need to be adjusted after setup.
-Tent rainfly fabrics, particularly nylons, tend to stretch a little when damp or wet and require retensioning of the rainfly.
+The tension on the rainfly may need to be adjusted after setup because tent rainfly fabrics, particularly nylons, tend to stretch a little when damp or wet, requiring re-tensioning of the rainfly.

 Best environments for double-wall tents

-Single-wall tents work best in alpine environments where it’s typically dry and cold.
-Double-wall models really shine when it is raining and humid and where extra gear storage is necessary.
+Double-wall models really shine when it’s raining and humid and where extra gear storage is necessary.

 Tips and tricks for use